eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Data Processing

 \subsection{Algorithms}

-\emph{eWiz} not only supports data processing for \gls*{nn}-based approaches but also algorithms, such as contrast maximization \citep{mcShiba2022}, that directly operate on raw event streams.
-Contrast maximization involves warping the event stream based on a proposed optical flow, iteratively optimizing the optical flow field to maximize the contrast computed between the warped and the original event streams.
+\emph{eWiz} not only supports data processing for \gls*{nn}-based approaches but also supports algorithms, such as contrast maximization \citep{mcShiba2022}, that operate directly on raw event streams.
+Contrast maximization involves warping the event stream based on a proposed optical flow, iteratively optimizing the optical flow field to maximize the contrast computed between the warped and original event streams.
 Higher contrast, indicated by well-defined edges, signals improved alignment of events.
-As such, \emph{eWiz} also provides warping tools that allow the implementation of various motion models based on the camera movement type.
-In the long run, \emph{eWiz} will support not only optimization-based algorithms but also deep learning-based and \gls*{snn}-based alternatives.
-We plan to add more functionalities, such as ground truth generation via optimization and \gls*{snn}-based training algorithms.
+As such, \emph{eWiz} also provides warping tools that enable the implementation of various motion models based on the camera movement type.